fluxninja/aperture/docs/content/concepts/integrations/auto-scale/auto-scale.md

 This is where FluxNinja Aperture Auto-scaling comes in where it address these issues by automatically adjusting the resources allocated to an application using load-based autoscaling.
-This helps manage load and ensure resources are used efficiently while keeping the system stability, costs are in check, and customers receive the best possible experience.
+This helps manage load and ensure resources are used efficiently while keeping the system stability is in check.

 # Kubernetes Control Points